We make a distinction between the following types of previous education.

 Students who hold an accredited Dutch HBO bachelor’s degree from the abovementioned list (see: Previous education) will be admitted to the Variant A pre-master programme once they have passed the Academic Competences test.

-Students who hold an accredited Dutch academic bachelor’s degree (WO) from the abovementioned list (see: Previous education) provided that Psychology forms a substantial part of the course, obtained at a Dutch institute of higher education are exempt from the Academic Competences test and will be directly admitted to the Variant B pre-master programme.
+Students who hold an accredited Dutch academic bachelor’s degree (WO) from the abovementioned list (see: Previous education) provided that Psychology forms a substantial part of the course, are exempt from the Academic Competences test and will be directly admitted to the Variant B pre-master programme.

 The candidate will have two hours to study a scientific article written in English and to answer a number of open questions relating to this article.
-Candidates are permitted to use a dictionary.
 There is no possibility to resit the test (even in the following year).
 Candidates who hold a bachelor’s degree from a university programme are exempt from the test.
 The test costs €100.
 Candidates who need to take the test will receive an invoice for this amount.